-ELA6: This 6th grade English Language Arts class is literature based to meet the Common Core Standards and soon Next Generation Standards.
+ELA6: This 6th grade English Language Arts class is literature based to meet Next Generation Standards.
 Some of the authors students will be reading include Sandra Cisneros, Manuela Williams Crosno, Christopher Paul Curtis, Carol Matas, Rick Riordan, and Gordon Korman.
 In addition to reading great works of literature, we will also analyze poetry, fictional, informational, and expository texts.
 Students will respond to all the literature read, through, conversation, writing/reading responses, projects, quizzes, and exams.
 Students will also be expected to read independently to complete monthly projects.

-ELA7: This 7th Grade English Language Arts class is literature and writing based to meet the Common Core Standards.
-Some of the famous literary authors we will read include Linda Sue Park, S. E. Hinton, Sandra Cisneros, Kwame Alexander, and Langston Hughes.
-In addition to reading great works of literature, we will also analyze poetry, informational text, personal memoir, etc. Students will respond to the literature we read through conversation, writing, projects, oral presentations, quizzes, and exams.
-Students will be expected to read independently and complete writing assignments using Google Classroom.
+ELA7: This 7th Grade English Language Arts class is literature- and writing-based to meet the NextGen Standards.
+Some of the famous literary authors we will read include Linda Sue Park, S. E. Hinton, Meg Medina, Kwame Alexander, and Alexandra Diaz.
+In addition to reading great works of literature, we will also analyze and write poetry, informational text, etc. Students will respond to the literature we read through conversation, writing, projects, oral presentations, quizzes, and exams.
+Students will be expected to read independently and complete writing assignments using Google Classroom and other means.

-ELA8: This 8th Grade English Language Arts class is literature and writing based to meet the Common Core Standards.
-Some of the famous literary authors we will read include Thanhha Lai, Harper Lee, Michael Pollan, Shelley Tougas and Walter Dean Myers among others.
-In addition to reading great works of literature, we will also analyze poetry, research expository text, and enjoy personal memoirs, etc. Students will respond to all the literature read through conversation, writing, projects, oral presentations, quizzes, and exams.
+ELA8: This 8th Grade English Language Arts class is literature and writing based.
+Some of the famous literary authors we will read include Thanhha Lai, Harper Lee, Michael Pollan, and Shelley Tougas.
+In addition, we will read, analyze and discuss great works of literature such as poetry, informational text, personal memoirs and novels.
+Students will respond to our reading through conversation, writing (short and extended responses), projects, oral presentations and exams.
 Students will also be expected to read independently and respond as directed.